Latifur Rahman (businessman): Personal life

-Rahman was married to Shahnaz Rahman.
-Together they had three daughters, Simeen Hossain, Shazneen Rahman, and Shahzreh Huq, and a son, Arshad Waliur Rahman.
+Latifur Rahman was married to Shahnaz Rahman.
+Together they had three daughters, Simeen Hossain, Shazneen Rahman, and Shahzreh Huq, and a son, Arshad Waliur Rahman (1965–2023).
 Simeen is a managing director of Eskayef Bangladesh Limited, Transcom Consumer Products Limited and Transcom Distribution Limited.
-Shazneen was killed at home in Gulshan, Dhaka in 1998 by their household domestic helpers.
+Shazneen was raped and murdered at home in Gulshan, Dhaka in 1998 by their household domestic helpers.
 Simeen's younger son, Faraaz Ayaaz Hossain, was killed in the 2016 Gulshan attack.

-Rahman died on 1 July 2020 at his residence at Chheora village in Chauddagram Upazila, Cumilla aged 75.
+Rahman died on 1 July 2020 at his residence at Chheora village in Chauddagram Upazila, Comilla aged 75.
 He was buried at Banani Graveyard in Dhaka.